This is Rwanda’s Only Woman Motorcycle Taxi Driver

 But in the end, what‘s important to Claudine is not that she is the only woman to drive a motorcycle-taxi.
 “I need the money for my family.
-My husband is out of work right now, and if I can still save up a little bit, I’m happy,” she says.
+My husband is out of work now, and if I can still save up a bit, I’m happy,” she says.

 Being the only female seems to give her an advantage.
 Claudine says, “Most of my customers are men.
 Whenever I’m standing around with the other moto-taxi drivers waiting for a passenger, the men choose me.
 They hear my voice and come over.
 I take them to their destinations safely.”
 She shares, that she has not experienced any harassment or other problems with male customers.